lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

 The `ShowsByAvailableSeatsView` class extends `View<ShowsByAvailableSeatsViewRecord>`

 1. define a read view model:<br>
-   The read view model is already defined with `CinemaApiModel.ShowsByAvailableSeatsViewRecord`<br>
+   The read view model is already defined in `Show.ShowsByAvailableSeatsViewRecord`<br>
    Kalix uses the `ShowsByAvailableSeatsViewRecord` read data model to provision a cosponsoring database table.
 2. define a source:<br>
    The class level annotation `@Subscribe.EventSourcedEntity` defines a source<br>